lukekwon98/Introduction-to-Visual-Media-Programming/Project1_MinimaxTTT_20181200/README.md

 Computer playing algorithm changed to Minimax

-You can now never win
+Now you can never win